xsmh/duoqin-doov-hacking/README.md

 # Duoqin / Doov Hacking
-This is a documentation for hacking Duoqin / Doov brand phones.
+This is a documentation for hacking Duoqin (Qin) / Doov brand phones.

 # Support Me
 If this saved you time and effort, I’d appreciate your support on Ko-fi.